istyle-inc/LoadMoreTableViewController/README.md

 ### Prepare a Cell

-You needs prepare a cell that displayed on a LoadMoreTableViewController.
+You need to prepare a cell that is displayed on a LoadMoreTableViewController.

 - Xib file way